manding145/manding145/README.md

 As a freelancer, I have had the opportunity to work on diverse projects, collaborating with clients to deliver efficient and high-quality solutions.
 This experience has not only sharpened my problem-solving abilities but has also fostered my creativity and adaptability in tackling different challenges.

 With a strong foundation in my studies and practical experience as a freelancer, I am enthusiastic about further honing my skills and expanding my knowledge in the field of IT.
-I am constantly seeking new opportunities to contribute my expertise, learn from professionals, and make a positive impact in the ever-evolving world of technology.
+I am constantly seeking new opportunities to contribute my specialization, learn from professionals, and make a positive impact in the ever-evolving world of technology.

 Thank you for taking the time to learn a little about me.
 I am excited to embark on this journey and explore new possibilities in the realm of IT.